victory

 Applications

-• Finalize college list and application deadlines (EA/ED/RD)
+• Finalize your college list and all EA/ED/RD deadlines

-• Request and send transcripts and test scores (if required)
+• Request official transcripts and test score reports

-• Apply for scholarships and financial aid (FAFSA opens Oct 1)
+• Apply for scholarships and FAFSA (opens Oct.
+1)

 Decisions & Next Steps

-• Respond to offers and submit Statement of Intent to Register (SIR) by May 1
+• Respond to acceptance offers by the May 1 deadline

 Ready for Your College Journey?